 I’ve been really lucky in that my professional journey has, so far, been a magical expedition of learning and adventure peppered with a healthy dose of both failure and success.
 I’ve been blessed to meet people from all walks of life across all industries and have gleaned so much from each and every one of them.
 Thank you all for the lessons, whether positive or negative, they were all needed.

 I started to write The Human Workplace Manifesto 3 years ago.
 It was idea borne from the thousands of hours spent training leaders, helping companies grow and coaching the humans behind the job titles.

 It provides a framework for positive change across the corporate world and recognises the key motivations of the workforce and the urgent change our planet demands if we are to preserve it.
 The age of industrialisation is over and so is the traditional 9-5 model of working.
 We must explore new ways of working and look at companies that are successfully disrupting and dismantling the old school approach for more robust and sustainable model that works for everyone.

 The Human Workplace Manifesto challenges organisations to commit to change for good.
-Whether it’s to create a coaching culture that puts people at the heart of or creation of purpose driven workplace that increases pride and passion that makes a positive impact on the world.
+It might be time to create a inspiring coaching culture that puts people at the heart of the business.
+Or by creating a purpose driven workplace that improves passion and engagement across the board AND makes a positive impact on the world.

 It’s a practical guide to getting things moving and can be driven not only by CEO’s, HR Directors, Founders and Leaders but also, for the workforce that demand to work in a company that aligns it’s values to that of The Human Workplace Manifesto.